Gifted & Talented

 “Meeting the educational needs of the gifted and talented is about building on good general school provision, not about providing something entirely different.”
 Professor Deborah Eyre, 2001.

-The Holt School has developed an inclusive policy to drive and direct learning for all our students and, therefore, to identify and meet the needs of our able, gifted and talented students (AG&T).
+The Holt School has developed an inclusive policy to drive and direct learning for all our students and, therefore, to identify and meet the needs of our potential high attainers (PHA).

 At the centre of our policy is a consistent and committed approach from all staff and departments to provide a secure and challenging learning environment for all students, ensuring that no ‘ceiling’ is placed on achievement.
 The Holt School takes pride in achievement and hence we are encouraging all our students to become independent learners with high aspirations for their future.